Chrisnovic N'sa

-Chrisnovic Isemoli N'sa (born 28 January 1999) is a Canadian professional soccer player who plays for Huntsville City FC in MLS Next Pro.
+Chrisnovic Isemoli N'sa (born January 28, 1999) is a Canadian professional soccer player who plays for Swedish club Östersunds FK in the Superettan.

 Early life

 N'sa began playing youth soccer at age nine with AS Concordia.
 Afterwards, he played for CS Panellinios.
 In 2016, he joined the Montreal Impact Academy, where he played for two years, before departing in 2018, after he aged out of the program.

 Club career

 In 2018, he joined CS Longueuil in the Première ligue de soccer du Québec.

 In February 2019, N'sa signed his first professional contract with Canadian Premier League side HFX Wanderers.
 In December 2019, N'sa re-signed with Wanderers for the 2020 season.
 He was only one of seven returning players for the side in 2020, from the 2019 season.
 He helped the Wanderers reach the 2020 CPL Championship final, where they were defeated by Forge FC.
 After the 2020 season, he was nominated for the CPL U-21 Player of the Year award.

 In November 2020, N'sa signed with York United, joining his brother Felix who had signed with the club the day before.
 He declined an extension from the Wanderers, as well as offers from other CPL clubs and foreign clubs in order to sign with York.
 He made his debut for York in their 2021 season opener against Cavalry FC on June 27, 2021.
 N'Sa scored his first goal for York on October 24 against Atlético Ottawa.
 After the end of the season, York exercised his club option for the 2022 season.
 In December 2022, York revealed they could not agree to terms over a new contract, and that N'Sa would be departing the club.

 In February 2023, he joined Huntsville City FC in MLS Next Pro.
+He made his debut on March 26 against Crown Legacy FC.
+He joined the first team, on a short-term loan, for a US Open Cup match in April, but did not appear in the match.

+In January 2024, N'sa signed with Superettan club Östersunds FK on a two-year contract.